Connect with us

 “The new units being put up in the market are mainly targeting the middle end of the market,” KBA director of research and policy Jared Osoro said in a statement.

-By building multi-unit structures, developers are able to distribute the land costs over the total number of units in the development, thus bringing down the cost per unit.
+By building multi-unit structures, developers can distribute the land costs over the total number of units in the development, thus bringing down the cost per unit.

 For instance, if a developer constructs a multi-storey residential complex comprising 2,500 units on a 41-acre piece of land valued at Sh1 billion, the cost of land attributable to a single unit is less than Sh400,000.
 This means the developer can afford to sell the units at more affordable prices.